jakedahn/sd3-streamlit/readme.md

 # SD3 Image Generator App

+NOTE: This is a modified version of https://github.com/Doriandarko/sd3-streamlit from [@skirano](https://twitter.com/skirano) on twitter: https://twitter.com/skirano/status/1780690317714370836

+Significant modifications were made by prompting the cursor.sh editor.
+The code is very not clean, but don't blame me, it was written by `gpt-4-turbo-2024-04-09`

+---

 This Streamlit application allows users to generate images using the Stability AI API.
 It supports both "text-to-image" and "image-to-image" modes, providing a user-friendly interface for creating images based on textual prompts or modifying existing images.

 ## Features